vinceq-usgs/induced/README.md

 Output event list
 ==========

-events.geojson: this file (located in the output directory) contains the set of all events within the Kansas-Oklahoma area that comprise the DYFI Induced Dataset.
+output/dyfi.inducedevents.geojson: contains the set of all events within the Kansas-Oklahoma area that comprise the DYFI Induced Dataset.
 Each GeoJSON entry contains origin data (epicentral coordinates, origin time, and magnitude) and the line that corresponds to the Moschetti list of events, if found.
 GeoJSON format.
 To recreate this file using updated data or with a different set of parameters, see the 'Programs' section below.

 Aggregated output
 ==============